trpc-ecosystem/go-gateway/core/service/protocol/http/README.md

 # Usage Considerations

-- Set the timeout in trpc_go.yaml server.service[0].timeout to 0 because WebSocket and HTTP chunked are long-lived connections.
-- The timeout in router.yaml client[0].timeout will be forcibly changed to 0.
 - HTTP chunked requests need to include the appropriate headers.
 - For all body reading operations in the gateway, the following check should be performed to exclude stream requests: